 Have you ever made an “instant connection” with a place and left a piece of your heart there?
 We left ours back in Hamburg because it’s lovely.

 You can’t visit Hamburg and skip the Harbor because it’s hard to miss.
-Even if this is not on your list, you will end up doing this if you explore Hamburg by foot.
+Even if this is not on your list, you will end up doing this if you explore Hamburg on foot.

-Hamburg has the second largest seaport in Europe and more than NINE MILLION containers are handled here in a year.
+More than NINE MILLION containers are handled here in a year.
 Even if you don’t care about the numbers, you will surely enjoy walking along the harbor and checking out the sights.
 Never have I ever seen bigger ships than what I saw here!

 You can expect to see Rickmer Rickmers and Cap San Diego – Hamburg’s magnificent historical ships that are permanently moored here by the harbor.
 Both the ships are now turned into museum ships.